syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-events.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Event-for-mail-merge-field).

 ## MergeImageField Event

 You can format the merged image like resizing the image and more during mail merge process using the `MergeImageField` Event.